gutierrez14/car-data-analysis/README.md

 3. Run each cell to view the full analysis, charts, and insights

 ##  About Me
-I'm a recent Computer Science graduate looking to break into data analytics.
-I am working in gaining experience through online resources and projects like this one that allow me to explore how data connects to real-world industries, especially automotive performance and technology.
-I created this project to show my curiosity, willingness to learn, and commitment to growing in this field.
+I’m a recent CS grad trying to break into data analytics and build real-world experience.
+I'm gaining experience through online resources and hands-on projects like this one, which allow me to explore how data connects to real-world industries, especially automotive performance and technology.
+I made this project to show that I'm curious, willing to learn, and excited to keep growing in this field.